sids07/vector_database/milvus_database/README.md

    b.
 Dictionary Format:
    ```
    {
-     "treatment_plan_name":"a",
+     "content_name":"a",
      "content":"Hi my name is Siddhartha and I am from Nepal"
    }
    ```

 ### Deletion:
-For deletion, you must provide the `treatment_plan_name` for which you want to delete the record.
+For deletion, you must provide the `content_name` for which you want to delete the record.

 ### Update:
 For Updating, data must be in Dictionary Format:
 ```
 {
-  "treatment_plan_name":"a",
+  "content_name":"a",
   "content":"Hi my name is Siddhartha and I am from Nepal"
 }
 ```

-Then, it will update if the treatment plan name already exists on the database.
+Then, it will update if the content name already exists on the database.
 Else it will simply insert new data.

 ### Similarity Search:
-For similarity search, we will simply need to provide a query from a user, the threshold score and finally treatment_plan_name if we want to filter data based on treatment_plan and then do similarity search.
+For similarity search, we will simply need to provide a query from a user, the threshold score and finally content_name if we want to filter data based on content_name and then do similarity search.